Red–Green Alliance (Denmark): Social policy

 The party places great emphasis on the fight against social inequality and poverty, and is in favour of strengthening and expanding the welfare state.
-The party believes there is place in society for all forms of diversity, including gender, sexuality, disability and ethnic background.
+The party believes there is a place in society for all forms of diversity, including gender, sexuality, disability and ethnic background.
 It also advocates for a larger public sector, among other things, to improve quality of life for public sector employees.

 The party believes people should be free to choose when they want to get an education and is opposed to tuition fees, which they believe harm opportunities for everyone to acquire an education.
 The party does not see unemployment as being equal to laziness and seeks to abolish the Danish equivalent of workfare.

 Economic policy

 The party is decisively anti-capitalist and has particularly distinguished itself as an opponent of transfer pricing, whereby multinational companies minimise the amount they pay in tax by attributing their profits to countries with lower tax rates.

-In response to the Great Recession, the Red–Green Alliance urged stricter control of loans, the introduction of a Tobin tax, and the nationalisation of banks and mortgage companies.
-It also believes that the public sector must be expanded, the wages of the lowest-paid workers should be raised, and the insurance-based unemployment benefit period should be extended to a minimum of four years.
-At the same time, students should be given a greater state education grant.
+In response to the Great Recession of 2007–2009, the Red–Green Alliance urged stricter control of loans, the introduction of a Tobin tax, and the nationalisation of banks and mortgage companies.
+It also believes that the public sector must be expanded, the wages of the lowest-paid workers raised, and that the insurance-based unemployment benefit period should be extended to a minimum of four years.
+At the same time, it believes that students should be given a greater grant to be used in state education.
 At minimum, all benefits should be raised to 13,500 kroner per month before taxes.

 Foreign policy

-The party advocates for foreign policy based on respect for human rights, which it believes has not been appropriately prioritised in the past.
+The party advocates for foreign policy based on the respect for human rights, which it believes has never been appropriately prioritised in the past.
 It also proposes greater support for developing countries through a doubling of foreign aid, and campaigns for Denmark's withdrawal from NATO.
 In March 2019, the party announced it would no longer campaign for a referendum to leave the EU, pointing to Brexit illustrating the need for clarity before withdrawal can be considered.

-The party operates on the fundamental belief that peace is preferable to war, and has been opposed from the beginning to Denmark's participation in the wars in Iraq and Afghanistan.
-That principle was challenged in 2011, when the party's parliamentary group voted in favour of Danish participation in the UN-sanctioned military action in Libya on the basis that it was a humanitarian action.
+The party operates on the fundamental belief that peace is preferable to war, and opposed to Denmark's participation in the wars in Iraq and Afghanistan from the onset of them.
+That principle was challenged in 2011, when the party's parliamentary group voted in favour of Denmark's participation in the United Nations-sanctioned military action in Libya on the basis that it was a humanitarian action.
 However, the decision led to significant backlash, and the party's support was pulled back after the military intervention began.